bhavyaEE/RISCV-CPU/README_Riya.md

 <img width="829" alt="Screenshot 2022-12-12 at 16 36 22" src="https://user-images.githubusercontent.com/115703122/207101510-95409f50-b201-404f-8d7c-8752aa1a0576.png">

-The biggest issue with debugging was a combinational loop occuring in the control unit, because EQ depended on additional signals such as ALUsrc or Immsrc but this sigals also depended on EQ.
-Our first attempt to resolve this was to put EQ in a separate case statement however this meant that the default values set to zero would conflict with the signals in the second case block.
+The biggest issue with debugging was a combinational loop occuring in the control unit, because EQ depended on additional signals such as ALUsrc or Immsrc but this signals also depended on EQ.
+Our first attempt to resolve this was to put EQ in a separate case statement, however this meant that the default values set to zero would conflict with the signals in the second case block.
 In the end I resolved the warning by creating a separate combinational block for EQ which only depended on PCsrc.
 I also encountered other simple errors, such as syntax and not leaving a line after endmodule and the machine code.
 Most errors were debugged by reviewing the signals in GTKwave and establishing which outputs were incorrect and then reviewing the code to see why that occured and how to correct it.
 Additionally, I had machine code errors not realising the right format for a load store instruction which was fixed by reviewing the instructions and understanding how they were written below:

 <img width="778" alt="Screenshot 2022-12-11 at 12 33 46" src="https://user-images.githubusercontent.com/115703122/206903806-44b003a9-796e-47ed-85c2-a78859dd1e46.png">